 Within the first few minutes, you enter Tonto National Forest.
 Saguaro roots cross the trail soon after.
 Gradually ascend the first half mile.
 Well built and maintained, the trail itself is more of a highlight than the destination.

 Desert cacti and palo verde dominate the landscape.
 Heavy concentrations of Saguaros pack the area.
 Continue the steep trek up and across the face of Pass Mountain.
 The trail proved to be more of a huffer than expected.
-Valley views just get better as you go up.
-The cave isn't anything to get excited about.
-A few hanging plants cling to the roof and that's about it.
-Just past the Wind Cave sign is another sign indicating non-maintained trail ahead.
+Valley views get better as you go up.
+The cave isn't anything to get excited over.
+A few hanging plants cling to the roof, and that's about it.
+Just past the Wind Cave sign is another sign indicating a non-maintained trail ahead.
 Someone has scratched off the "non" part.
 Views to the south are just around the corner but be careful.

 To Usery Wind Cave Trailhead Directions to Usery Park: From the west on the 202 (Red Mountain Freeway) continue on PAST the FIRST McKellips exit ~10 mi, past Power Rd and take the SECOND McKellips exit.
 At the top continue on to your left around the round-about over the 202 and continue east on McKellips Rd.
 About 3 miles east of the 202 you come to Ellsworth Rd.
 Turn LEFT on Ellsworth and go north about 2 miles, turning right into Usery Mountain Regional Park just past the sign.

 From the south on the 202, take the McKellips exit and head east, continuing to Ellsworth as above.